iftekharchowdhuryJOY/iftekharchowdhuryJOY/README.md

 ### 🚀 Current Projects

-- 🧬 **DocsPlain** – an AI-powered medical virtual assistant that supports clinicians with reasoning and documentation.
 - 🤖 **DevOps Copilot** – a 24/7 smart infrastructure assistant for startups.
 - 🧱 **FastAPI Auth System (Open Source)** – a free JWT authentication system.